 While the app is free to download, you must have a subscription to enjoy the full range of benefits the Ring doorbell can offer.
 The most basic plan will offer you security for one device at $4 a month or $40 for a year.
 Meanwhile, if you have more Ring devices you want to connect, it’s best you go with the Plus plan for $14 a month or $150 a year.

-You can grab the Ring Video doorbell here for $131, down from $149.
-Alternatively, if you’d like to pick up the Ring Chime (which allows you to hear your doorbell from any room in the house), then you should check out this bundle deal here for $189, down from $208.
+Additionally, if you’d like to pick up the Ring Chime (which allows you to hear your doorbell from any room in the house), then you can pick one here from Amazon for $59.

-The Ring Video Pro 2 still requires a subscription to take advantage of all its features, but there’s no price difference when compared with the previous model.
+Keep in mind that the Ring Video Pro 2 still requires a subscription to take advantage of all its features.

 The Eufy Video Doorbell is a great option if you want to experience sharper detail when checking to see who’s at the door and if you want to ditch the subscription plan route.
 It features 2K resolution and a wide dynamic range so that an overcast day won’t affect your camera’s quality.